Inclusive America Project

 If diversity is merely the presence of difference, however, pluralism is the thriving engagement of it.
 With over 75% of Americans claiming a religious affiliation, one asset we know brings us together is the strength of our incredibly diverse faith communities.
 Religion can be a force for positive social change, enabling us to understand ourselves and our relationship to one another.
 This is not just a nice idea; it is critical to the health of our democracy.
 Understanding and engaging faith communities and building bridges across difference is absolutely necessary to maintaining a strong civil society and a strong democracy.

-- Builds intellectual frameworks and resources that articulate the concept of pluralism, and how various faith-based and secular organizations engage with pluralism;
+- Building intellectual frameworks and resources that articulate the concept of pluralism, and how various faith-based and secular organizations engage with pluralism;

-- Leverages its convening power to create a national infrastructure to foster multi-stakeholder and cross-sector connections with thought leaders, funders, practitioners, and academics in order to build and sustain the field of engagement with religious pluralism; and
+- Leveraging our convening power to create a national infrastructure to foster multi-stakeholder and cross-sector connections with thought leaders, funders, practitioners, and academics in order to build and sustain the field of engagement with religious pluralism; and

-- Serves as the backbone organization to the Religious Pluralism Funders Circle (RPFC), a funders roundtable and collaborative.
+- Serving as the backbone organization to the Religious Pluralism Funders Circle (RPFC), a funders roundtable and collaborative.